plone/training/docs/mastering-plone/features.md

 : Folders are used to structure content like in a file-system.
   They can display a listing of its content.
   Pages can also contain other content.
+  When you use Volto you usually don't use folders to create a structure since pages are also folders.
+  For some cases (e.g. lists of documents) using folders can be usefull though.

   ```{figure} _static/features_add_a_folder.png
   ```